fluid-framework/Fluid/README.md

     └───utilities
 ```

+## 💅 CSS only

+Fluid is a CSS implementation only means it components are faster than JavaScript Components but being a CSS only framework also means that for components like Alerts Popup User have to implement there own JavaScript Implementation and logics.

 ## 🌐 Browser Support

 Fluid Uses Css version 3 so it is supported by majority of browsers.
 Fluid is compatible with recent versions of: